alfZone/graphic/README.md

 The idea is to read a json web service and produce a graphic.

-Documentation can be found at https://github.com/alfZone/tabledb/tree/main/documentation and https://github.com/alfZone/tabledb/wiki
+Documentation can be found at https://github.com/alfZone/graphics/wiki

 2 - What's new
   Version 1.0